Pest Control in Las Rozas, Spain

 What works: Fit fine-mesh drain covers on every floor drain.
 Ensure water traps remain filled in all drains, including those in infrequently used rooms – a dry trap is an open door.
 Apply gel bait behind appliances and along plumbing runs in spring.
 For properties with basements or garages, treat drain access points and perimeter joints where the floor meets walls, as these are primary cockroach entry zones.

-Mosquitoes: Pools, Gardens, and Runoff
+Why Do Pools, Gardens, and Runoff Breed Mosquitoes?

 Las Rozas’ residential character – swimming pools, irrigated gardens, ornamental water features – generates mosquito breeding habitat throughout the warm months.
 The Asian tiger mosquito (Aedes albopictus) breeds in any stagnant water, and the town’s density of garden properties means breeding sites are everywhere.